 For geographical reporting, revenues are attributed to the geographic location in which the customers' facilities are located.
-Longlived assets consist of property, plant and equipment and are attributed to the geographic location in which they are located.
-For all periods presented, revenue by geographic region were all in the United States.
+Long-lived assets consist of property, plant and equipment and are attributed to the geographic location in which they are located.
+For all periods presented, revenues by geographic region were all in the United States.

-Revenues for the three months ended June 30, 2014 and 2013, respectively, are all part of continuing operations, and all related to our genomics based technology information.
+Revenues for the three and six months ended September 30, 2014 and 2013, respectively, are all part of continuing operations, and all related to our genomics based technology information.

 CollabRx's genomics based technology information business is the core of our business and operations going forward.
-Additionally, all long-lived assets are located in the United States and are included in continuing operations.
+Additionally, all long-lived, intangible and goodwill assets are located in the United States and are included in continuing operations.
 There are no long-lived assets in discontinued operations.